 - Fellows are expected to complete a project of publishable quality in one of the following areas: Programmatic Evaluation, Curricular Design and Innovation, or Educational Research

-- Fellows will work in a teaching setting at Ronald Reagan UCLA and Olive View, and in a clinical setting at Santa Monica.
+- Fellows will work in a teaching setting at Ronald Reagan and Olive View, and in a clinical setting at Santa Monica or the VA.

 - Steven Lai, MD: Fellowship Co-Director (OVMC)

 - Kellie Kitamura, MD: Medical Education and Simulation Faculty (OVMC)